asschmidt/StudyOS/README.md

  * Learn something about the internals of simple file systems like FAT

 ## Information and Background Knowledge
-The following resource are really helpful and useful if you want to dive into the OS development and low level programming topics.
+The following resources are really helpful and useful if you want to dive into the OS development and low level programming topics.
  * [OSDev Wiki](https://wiki.osdev.org/Expanded_Main_Page)
  * [Writing a Bootloader from Scratch](https://www.cs.cmu.edu/~410-s07/p4/p4-boot.pdf)
  * [ELF File Format](https://github.com/compilepeace/BINARY_DISSECTION_COURSE/blob/master/ELF/ELF.md)